 Life changed and High School became filled with the unexpected: evangelism, discipleship, forgiving bullies and being mentored by men like Ray Schmautz, the young John McArthur, Dennis Agajanian and Ben Patterson.
-After High School I joined Campus Life staff and pursued college degrees in fine arts and astronomy.
+After graduation I joined Campus Life staff and pursued college degrees in fine arts and astronomy.
 Those were the days of the Jesus Movement, and I attended Calvary Chapel of Costa Mesa and got involved in their many ministries.

-The years since have been my most exhilarating, exhausting and fulfilling—I’m breathless and blessed.
-Above all, my love for Jesus still grows—He’s everything to me.
+The subsequent years have been my most exhilarating, exhausting and fulfilling—I’m breathless and blessed.
+Above all, my love for Jesus still grows—He’s still everything to me.
 He forgave my sins and taught me to forgive, chased me down when I ran and took me down when I got cocky.
 He cared when I didn’t, stayed faithful when I wasn’t and loved me when I hated.
 I am His forever.

 Maybe He’s chasing you, too.
 Let Him catch up—He won’t hurt you.
 He saves.